The Return of Harmony: Part 1

-Part two
+Part 2

 Twilight confronts Discord by accusing him of cheating.
 However, Discord counters this by reminding her that, while he had hinted at where the Elements were, he never said anything about them being in the labyrinth.
 Twilight realizes that a line from Discord's riddle actually refers to Ponyville itself.

 Twilight leads her friends back to Ponyville, which Discord has altered in a chaotic manner.
 Discord continues to taunt Twilight, who is determined to get back to the library in town to find a way to defeat Discord while her friends' personalities continue to become more warped, losing even more of their color until they are completely monochrome.
-Managing to get them all into the library, Twilight and Spike locate the book about the Elements of Harmony, and find that the book actually contains the Elements.
-She forces her friends to wear the Elements; Twilight also assigns Spike as the temporary Element of Loyalty because Rainbow Dash is not present.
+Managing to get them all into the library, Twilight and Spike locate the book about the Elements of Harmony and find that the book actually contains the Elements.
+Her friends play keep away with the book before Twilight forces them to wear the Elements; Twilight also assigns Spike as the temporary Element of Loyalty because Rainbow is not present.
 They go to face Discord, but the Elements fail to activate.
-The other four ponies and Spike quickly drop the elements and the other four ponies, claiming they've had enough of her, leave in a huff, leaving Twilight despondent and finally losing her own color.
-She throws the Elements away and prepares to leave Ponyville.
+The other four ponies quickly drop the Elements and leave in a huff, leaving Twilight despondent and finally losing her own color.
+She throws the Elements away and decides to leave Ponyville.

-Upon returning to the library, Twilight prepares to pack up and leave Ponyville, when she finds Spike coughing up scroll after scroll.
+Upon returning to the library to pack up, Twilight finds Spike coughing up scroll after scroll.
 Twilight finds these to be the friendship report letters that she had previously sent to Celestia, and the memories of her friendships in Ponyville make her regain her color.
-Inspired by this, she returns to her other four friends and uses a memory spell to remind them of their friendship, cancelling Discord's magic and returning them to normal.
+Inspired by this, she retrieves to the Elements, tracks down her other four friends, and uses a memory spell to remind them of their friendship, cancelling out Discord's magic and returning them to normal.

 Rainbow is still apart from the group, however, and without her, the Elements will not activate.
 They find her (who has become a faithless slacker) protecting a cloud, believing it to be Cloudsdale.
 Rainbow refuses to help, claiming she wants to remain at "Cloudsdale" and escapes.
 They use a hot-air balloon, pulled along by Fluttershy, to catch up to Rainbow.
 The ponies eventually catch Rainbow and manage to tie her down long enough for Twilight to cast her memory spell, reverting Rainbow to normal as well.

 Afterwards, the ponies collect the Elements and reapproach Discord, who passes off their threat.
 However, with all six ponies restored, the Elements activate, firing a rainbow-beam of light that engulfs Discord and Ponyville.
 Ponyville returns to normal and Discord is once again turned to stone.
-The ponies' victory is celebrated by a large ceremony at Canterlot led by Celestia, who praises their heroism and the power of their friendship and reveals a new stained-glass window of the six ponies defeating Discord together.
+The ponies' victory is later celebrated by a large ceremony at Canterlot led by Celestia, who praises their heroism and the power of their friendship and reveals a new stained-glass window of the six ponies defeating Discord together.